Economic Impact of Oil and Gas in Texas

 Better jobs, better wages

-Oil and gas employers provide more than 315,000 high-quality, high-paying jobs in Texas.
-The average oil and gas worker earns about $107,000 a year; the rest of the private sector workforce earns an average of $44,000 a year.
+Oil and gas employers directly provide more than 400,000 high-quality, high-paying jobs in Texas.
+The average oil and gas worker earns about $120,000 a year, more than double the rest of the private sector workforce.

 Jobs creating jobs